mehboobhussain/journal/GitHub.md

 > authorise
 > git clone https://github.com/mehboobhussain/journal

-** This will create a local folder with the name as of repository and copy all the files ** From the repository in the local folder
+** Journal is name of the repository, same way, you can clone/copy any repository to a local disk ** This will create a local folder with the name as of repository and copy all the files ** From the repository in the local folder